Fine Stratification of Survey Experiments: Setting and Designs

+The most common use case of this design is to let the propensities be constant, sampling $\Tn \sim \localdesigncond(\psi, \propselect)$ for $\propselect = a/k$ of the eligible units, then assigning treatments $\Dn \sim \localdesigncond(\psi, \propfn)$ to the sampled units.
+In our survey of experiments in recent NBER working papers, 73 are binary-treatment RCTs, of which about 27\% deliberately use a treatment proportion $\propfn \ne 1/2$, requiring our matched $k$-tuples algorithm for multivariate fine stratification not only at the sampling stage, but also for treatment assignment.

+More generally, the experimenter may desire non-constant propensities $\propselect(\psi)$ or $\propfn(\psi)$ for various budgetary or logistical reasons, or purely to improve statistical power.
+For example, in Section \ref{section:optimal_designs}, we study stratified implementation of the variance minimizing sampling proportions $\propselectopt(\psi)$ under a fixed budget constraint.

-This two-stage procedure is illustrated in Figures \ref{fig:sampling} and \ref{fig:assignment}, using data from an election experiment in Turkey reported in \cite{baysan2022}.
-Each color represents a different group of units formed during sampling and assignment.
-For example, in Figure \ref{fig:sampling} we form groups of size $|\group| = 8$, randomly sampling $3$ out of $8$ units from each group to ``represent'' that group in the experiment.
-The sampled units are shown in blue in the figure on the right.
-In figure \ref{fig:assignment}, we match the sampled units into groups of $k' = 4$, assigning $3$ out of $4$ to $D=1$ in each group.
+\begin{ex}[Matched Tuples] We illustrate the basic sampling and assignment procedure in Figures \ref{fig:sampling} and \ref{fig:assignment}, using data from the electoral information campaign in \cite{baysan2022}.
+Each color represents a different group of units in the partition $\groupsetn$.
+In Figure \ref{fig:sampling} we sample $\propselect = 3/5$ of the units by forming groups of size $|\group| = 5$, then randomly sampling $\Ti=1$ for exactly $3$ out of $5$ units in each group.
+By sampling in this way we ensure that units of each ``type'' in the space of covariates $\psi = $ (vote share, turnout) are represented within the smaller experiment. \cite{baysan2022} assigned only $\propfn=2/11$ of the units to $D=1$ due to the high cost of the treatment.
+In Figure \ref{fig:assignment}, we implement this by matching sampled units $\{i: \Ti=1\}$ into groups of size $|\group| = 11$, randomly assigning $\Di = 1$ to exactly $2$ out of $11$ units from each group. \end{ex}

-Section \ref{section:asymptotics:varying} presents the most general version of our method, allowing different stratification variables $\psi_1$ and $\psi_2$ to be used for sampling and assignment, as well as varying sampling and assignment propensities $\propselect(x)$, $\propfn(x)$.
-Optimal choice of stratification variables for sampling and assignment is discussed in Section \ref{section:asymptotics}.
-Our framework enables unified asymptotics and inference for a wide variety of different designs, as shown in the examples below.